-This course is the study of diatonic harmony through writing and analysis.
-Aural, sightsinging, rhythmic, and keyboard skills are included.
+This course is the study of diatonic harmony through writing and analysis, including note recognition in both staves, major key signatures, modes, intervals, rhythmic and melodic reading, solfege, triads, relative and parallel minor, and basic chord progressions.

 Prerequisite: Permission of the instructor.